Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

                 .......................

-For single user use `TeamsAppsetuppolicy-SingleUser` Run the script, provide the parameters\
+For single user use `TeamsAppsetuppolicy-SingleUser` Run the script, provide the inputs\
+  # Inputs:

   PolicyName:\
   UserName: